MozharAlhosni/MozharsGarden/wwwroot/DigitalGarden/Intelligence Gathering/me.md

 # Me

-In the future, I aspire to work in Cyberwarfare Intelligence.
+In the future, I aspire to be a Cyberwarfare Intelligence Officer.